Epirus Revolt of 1878: First conflicts and declaration of Union with Greece

 Meanwhile, the Russo-Turkish War ended with the Treaty of San Stefano (March 3, 1878).
 The sudden end of the Russo-Turkish hostilities had a negative impact on the revolt's outcome.
 At March 12, representatives of the movement gathered in the village of Botsi (Thesprotia), and declared the Union of Epirus with Greece.
 Soon after, a significant number of Ottoman troops arrived with troopships in the region and took under control the entire region.
 The revolutionaries seeing that resistance was futile, retreated behind to the Greek border.

 Lappas and Stephanou revolt

 Meanwhile, before the revolt in Radovizi was suppressed, a group of 150 armed Epirotes landed in the Saranda region, under the leadership of the guerrilla captains Minoas Lappas and Georgios Stephanou.
 Soon a greater number of volunteers (700), mainly Epirote refugees from Corfu joined the uprising.
-Apart from the town of Saranda, they had under control the surrounding regions of Vurgut and Delvina: including the villages of Giasta and Lykoursi, as well as the nearby monastery of St. George.
+Apart from the town of Saranda, they had under control the surrounding regions of Vurgut and Delvina: including the villages of Gjashtë and Lëkurës, as well as the nearby monastery of St. George.

 The Ottoman military commander of Yannina with a force of 6,000 regular troops marched against Saranda.
 The Ottomans were also supported by irregular bands of Albanians.
 At March 4, after fierce fighting the revolt ended.